REVANTH-2-0-0-4/backend/SOEN/notes.md

 - Provides high-performance and scalable token invalidation using Redis.
 - Simplifies token handling across platforms, ensuring consistent user experience and security.

+###
+- each tab has its own window object and its own dom tree ,
+- tabs of same origin uses same global variables , and share same  window object

 ---